deleoneduardo/deleoneduardo.github.io/_posts/2021-5-9-Exploratory-Data-Analysis-in-R.md

 party = party %>% rename("control" = "State Control")
 ```

 This data is tidy because every column is a variable and every row is an observation.
-Furthermore, I merged the data into a single data set named data.
+Furthermore, I merged the data into a single data set named `data`.

 # Join/Merge